Federal Criminal Defense Attorney Ohio

 Am I Entitled to Legal Representation During a Federal Investigation?

 If you are under investigation for an alleged federal offense, you have the right to have legal representation by your side, even at this early stage in the process.
-Getting an attorney as soon as possible is crucial to defending your case.
+Getting an federal criminal defense attorney as soon as possible is crucial to defending your case.
 They can provide advice and guidance about whether or not to answer federal investigator’s questions.

 Too often, people make the mistake of trying to clear their name during the investigation, hoping to prevent criminal charges and prosecution.
 Many times, such action substantially impacts the outcome of a case, as statements made during the investigation can be used as evidence later on.

-Cleveland Federal Criminal Defense Attorneys with Integrity.
+Ohio Federal Criminal Defense Attorneys with Integrity.
 We Are Ready for Trial!

 At Patituce & Associates, we have established a reputation for being aggressive, diligent, and dedicated to our clients.
 We stand proudly by our reputation and have a track record for getting results.
 Attorney Joseph Patituce, a former Cuyahoga County prosecutor, is our firm's managing partner.
 In his career, he has a success rate of over 90% at trial; however, keep in mind that every single case is different.
 Merely being successful in the past does not mean it will always happen.